twashing/hiccup-watch/README.md

 # hiccup-watch

-A Leiningen plugin to do many wonderful things.
+This is a leiningen plugin that just watches for changes in your Hiccup source files

 ## Usage

-FIXME: Use this for user-level plugins:

-Put `[hiccup-watch "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your `:user` profile, or if you are on Leiningen 1.x do `lein plugin install hiccup-watch 0.1.0-SNAPSHOT`.
+To use this plugin across your projects, put `[hiccup-watch "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your `:user` profile.

+Or if you are on Leiningen 1.x do `lein plugin install hiccup-watch 0.1.0-SNAPSHOT`.
-FIXME: Use this for project-level plugins:

-Put `[hiccup-watch "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your project.clj.
+To install this plugin at a project level, put `[hiccup-watch "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your project.clj.

-FIXME: and add an example usage that actually makes sense:
+You can set this configuration `{:hiccup-watch {:input-dir "in/" :output-dir "out/"}}` in your project.clj.
+Then you can just call the plugin like so.

     $ lein hiccup-watch

+Or you can just pass in those parameters directly.
+This also acts as an override to the configured values.

+    $ lein hiccup-watch :input-dir in/ :output-dir out/

 ## License